javadhaditaghi/diceParty/README.md

 - CSS styling enhanced the overall user interface, making it visually appealing and adaptable to different screen sizes.
 - For future improvements, I should consider adding comments to clarify complex logic and implementing error handling to manage unexpected user interactions, which would enhance the code's readability and reliability.

-In summary, "Dice Party" is a functional dice game with intuitive gameplay and an appealing design.
-With some additional documentation and error handling, it can further elevate the gaming experience for users.